parallaxinc/Propeller_1_Design/P8X32A_DE2_115/readme.txt

 1) Open Quartus II
 2) File | Open Project...
-3) Select 'top' file from this directory
+3) Select 'P1V_Altera.qpf' file from the HDL directory 3a) Click Project | Revisions, and make sure the DE2-115 revision is the current revision.
+If not, click on it, then click Set Current.
+Click OK to close the dialog.
 4) Press the 'play' button to start compilation (takes several minutes)

 5) File | Convert Programming Files
 6) Click 'Open Conversion Setup Data...'
-7) Select 'P8X32A_DE2_115.cof' file
+7) Select 'DE2-115.cof' file
 8) Click 'Generate'

 9) Tools | Programmer